 1. Take control of what goes on in your mind.

 When you wake up in the middle of the night worried about something, you’ve got to wrestle the control back and turn your thoughts around.
 Read something positive.
 Speak well about yourself and your circumstances.
 Fertilize the positive and weed out the negative self-talk.

 2. Harness the power of association and disassociation.

 You’ve got to surround yourself with uplifting, positive people.
 You are going to think just like the people you’re around the most.
-If you’re spending your whole life around negative, sour, cynical people, guess what?
-You’re going to become negative, sour and cynical.
+If you’re spending your whole life around negative and cynical people, guess what?
+You’re going to become negative and cynical.
 Spend time with people who build you up.